 The government of the Province of Saskatchewan filed a health care reimbursement claim on 8 June 2012 against domestic and foreign tobacco 'manufacturers,' pursuant to the provisions of the Tobacco Damages and Health Care Costs Recovery Act enacted in that Province.
 The statement of claim does not quantify the amount sought by the plaintiff.
 The UK Companies have all been named as defendants.
 Imperial was served on 3 July 2012, and the UK Companies were served on 18 July 2012.
 A case management judge has been appointed.
 The UK Companies challenged the jurisdiction of the Saskatchewan court at a hearing that commenced on 29 April 2013.
 On 1 October 2013, the court denied the UK Companies' challenges.
 Leave to appeal this ruling was sought and a hearing was scheduled for 11 December 2013.
-This hearing was adjourned on consent of the parties pending the outcome of the Supreme Court of Canada leave application in the Ontario jurisdiction challenge.
+This hearing was adjourned on consent of the parties pending the outcome of the Supreme Court of Canada leave application in the Ontario jurisdiction challenge, which was dismissed on 19 December 2013.
+The plaintiffs have yet to respond and no further dates have been scheduled by the court.
+There are no discovery motions to date in this jurisdiction.
+Damages have not been quantified by the province.
+No trial date has been set.
+Imperial served a motion (which was granted) to defer filing defences until pending jurisdictional challenges were resolved.
+Jurisdiction has been resolved.
+A standstill agreement has been negotiated under which the next step was to file defences by 27 February 2015 (which were so filed) and the matter will remain in abeyance until document production begins in September 2017.

 The government of the Province of Manitoba filed a health care reimbursement claim on 31 May 2012 against domestic and foreign tobacco 'manufacturers,' pursuant to the provisions of the Tobacco Damages Health Care Costs Recovery Act enacted in that Province.
 The statement of claim does not quantify the amount sought by the plaintiff.
 The UK Companies have all been named as defendants.
 Imperial was served on 4 July 2012, and the UK Companies were served on 18 July 2012.
 The UK Companies have challenged the jurisdiction of the Manitoba court.
+Imperial served a motion (which was denied) to defer filing defences until pending jurisdictional challenges have been resolved.
+Imperial delivered a request for particulars on 30 September 2013.
+The province filed a response on 16 January 2014.
 The jurisdiction motions were scheduled to be heard on 25-28 November 2013.
 This hearing was adjourned on consent of the parties pending the outcome of the Supreme Court of Canada leave application in the Ontario jurisdiction challenge.
+The leave application was dismissed on 19 December 2013.
+Particulars motions have been argued and defences have been filed.
+Damages have not been quantified by the province.
+No trial date has been set.
+A standstill agreement has been negotiated, under which the next step will be document production to commence in January 2017.